hogklint/tailfin/README.md

 The query is a regular expression of container names for easy filtering.
 If a container terminates or is deleted it gets removed from tail and if a new container starts or is added it automatically gets tailed.

-*TODO* Containers can also be filtered on the image name which is handy when they are assigned random names.
+Containers can also be filtered on the image name which is handy when they are assigned random names.

 Built on the excellent work of [stern](https://github.com/stern/stern).